 Justin A. Irving, Ph.D.

-Originally from the Pacific Northwest, I now live in Minneapolis, MN with my wife, Tasha, and our five children.
+Originally from the Pacific Northwest, I now live in the Louisville area with my wife, Tasha.
 I am a Christ-follower on a journey of learning what it means to live, love, and lead with purpose.
-I’m passionate about time with family, friends, and neighbors, and I’m passionate about helping others engage their lives and leadership with purpose.
+I’m passionate about helping others engage their lives and leadership with purpose.

-In the past, I have served as a worship leader and pastor of leadership development and outreach in the local church, chaplain at a homeless shelter, and adjunct instructor of Bible.
-My research and writing interests include a focus on self-sacrificial leadership, the importance of purpose and meaning in leadership, team leadership in the global context, and the relationship between servant leadership and the effectiveness of teams in diverse ethno-linguistic communities.
-Some of my more recent work is focused on developing a leadership assessment tool entitled the Purpose in Leadership Inventory.
+My research and writing interests include a focus on empowering leadership, the role of hardships and obstacles in leadership development, the importance of purpose and meaning in leadership, team leadership in the global context, and the relationship between servant leadership and the effectiveness of teams in diverse ethno-linguistic communities.
+My most recent publication, together with Mark Strauss, is the book entitled Leadership in Christian Perspective.

 My academic-oriented writing is available on the following website: www.irvingresources.com.
 Reflections on the practice of leading, working, and serving on purpose are available here at my blog: www.purposeinleadership.com.